winitzki/scall/tutorial/programming_dhall.md

 ### Function combinators

-The standard combinators for functions are forward and backward composition, currying / uncurrying, and argument flipping.
+The standard combinators for functions are forward and backward composition, currying / uncurrying, argument flipping, constant functions, and identity functions.

 Implementing them in Dhall is straightforward.
 Instead of pairs, we use the record type `{ _1 : a, _2 : b }`.